 But price alone does not determine value.
 The question is what you get for your money.

-BLAST AI delivers an 8-week research experience with undergraduate and graduate student mentors and a publication at a lower-tier venue.
+BLAST AI delivers an 8-week program with undergraduate and graduate student mentors and a publication at a lower-tier venue that carries minimal weight.
 Algoverse delivers a 12+ week research experience with PI-level mentors from top AI labs and a documented 68-73% acceptance rate at the most prestigious AI conferences in the world.

 For a broader analysis of how program pricing maps to outcomes, see our AI research program cost and pricing guide.